nietras/Sep/README.md

 ##### PackageAssets with Spaces and Quotes Benchmark Results

 Similar to the benchmark related to quotes here spaces ` ` and quotes `"` are added to relevant columns to benchmark impact of trimming and unescape on low level column access.
 That is, basically ` " ` is prepended and appended to each column.
 This will test the assumed most common case and fast path part of trimming and unescaping in Sep.
 Sep is about 10x faster than CsvHelper for this.
-Sylvan does not appear to have support automatic trimming and is, therefore, not included.
+Sylvan does not appear to support automatic trimming and is, therefore, not included.

 ###### AMD.EPYC.7763 - PackageAssets with Spaces and Quotes Benchmark Results (Sep 0.10.0.0, Sylvan  1.4.1.0, CsvHelper 33.0.1.24)